 Pharmacists play a key role in the health and well-being of people across the nation.

 In addition to filling prescriptions, pharmacists provide counseling to patients regarding how to take medications and potential side effects.
 Pharmacists also do critical research work on new medications.
 You’ll find pharmacists working in settings as diverse as drugstores, labs, hospitals, and mental health institutions.

 Yes, you will need to complete a doctor of pharmacy degree (Pharm.D.) from an accredited pharmacy institution and pass a state licensing exam before you can pursue a career as a pharmacist.
 The Pharm.D. generally takes three to four years to complete.

-Elmhurst College has two affiliations with pharmacy programs; including Midwestern University Chicago College of Pharmacy and Roosevelt University.
+Elmhurst University has two affiliations with pharmacy programs; including Midwestern University Chicago College of Pharmacy and Roosevelt University.
 To learn more please visit our academic affiliations page.